 “Everybody is under a lot of financial pressure right now and, as we know, things are being sent and actions are being taken very quickly,” DeGraw said.
 “And what we’re seeing on our end is that due diligence isn’t happening at the scale it needs to confirm things.
 It’s stressful, but it would be a lot more impactful to your business if all of a sudden all your financial data is all over the internet.”

 Everyday business software tools also need to be secure as well, DeGraw said.
 This includes cloud-based accounting software such as QuickBooks, teleconferencing and webinars platforms, and the ERP systems used by many companies to manage finances, procurement, project compliance and supply chains.
+Out of the cloud options, AWS direct connect is one of the best for companies who are thinking of taking their business to the cloud.

 “A lot of these platforms are seeing a huge uptake in their cloud solutions and it’s up to the user to make sure that you’re enabling the right security settings for these,” DeGraw said.